Gallouche/MLOps-Project/report.md

 ## Introduction

 This project aims to set up an AirFlow pipeline to perform all the steps of a Machine Learning project.
-The pipeline should allow to download the data, preprocess it, train a model and evaluate it.
+The pipeline should allow to download the data, preprocess it, train a model and make prediction.
 This approach allows to automate the process, make it reproducible and understand the advantages and disadvantages of using an AirFlow pipeline.

 ### AirFlow